-- (a) A holder of a current aerodrome operator certificate or a qualifying aerodrome operator certificate that wishes to continue to exercise the privileges of the certificate beyond its expiry date must apply for a new certificate under rule 139.7. - (b) Despite rule 139.7(c), a renewal application must be submitted to the Director not less than 60 days before the certificate expires.
+(d) A holder of a current aerodrome operator certificate or a qualifying aerodrome operator certificate that wishes to continue to exercise the privileges of the certificate beyond its expiry date must apply for a new certificate under rule 139.7.

-(a) In rule 139.17, replace paragraph (a) with:
+(a) Despite rule 139.7(c), a renewal application must be submitted to the Director not less than 60 days before the certificate expires.

+139.17 Deviations

-- (a) A holder of an aerodrome operator certificate may deviate from any requirement in Subpart C or Subpart D to the extent necessary if an emergency occurs that requires immediate action for the protection of life or property involving carriage by air. - (b) In rule 139.17, after paragraph (a), insert: - (aa) A holder of a qualifying aerodrome operator certificate may deviate from any requirement in Subpart G or Subpart H to the extent necessary if an emergency occurs that requires immediate action for the protection of life or property involving carriage by air. - (c) In rule 139.17, replace paragraph (b) with: - (b) A certificate holder who deviates under paragraph (a) from a requirement in Subpart C or Subpart D, or under paragraph (aa) from a requirement in Subpart G or Subpart H, must provide a written report to the Director as soon as practicable, but not later than 14 days after the emergency. - (d) In rule 139.17, after paragraph (b), insert: - (c) The report required under paragraph (b) must specify the nature, extent, and duration of the deviation. - 10.
-New rule 139.19 inserted
+(a) A holder of an aerodrome operator certificate may deviate from any requirement in Subpart C or Subpart D to the extent necessary if an emergency occurs that requires immediate action for the protection of life or property involving carriage by air.

+(aa) A holder of a qualifying aerodrome operator certificate may deviate from any requirement in Subpart G or Subpart H to the extent necessary if an emergency occurs that requires immediate action for the protection of life or property involving carriage by air.

+(b) A certificate holder who deviates under paragraph (a) from a requirement in Subpart C or Subpart D, or under paragraph (aa) from a requirement in Subpart G or Subpart H, must provide a written report to the Director as soon as practicable, but not later than 14 days after the emergency.

+(c) The report required under paragraph (b) must specify the nature, extent, and duration of the deviation.